akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 ::: info
 Spell check is available for the English, French, German, Spanish, Italian, Dutch, Danish, Swedish, Norwegian and Portuguese (Brazilian) locales.
 Spell check is usable with localizable text and text area attributes.
-If you use a single locale, then spell-check are usable on text and text area attributes.
+If you use a single locale, then spell check is usable on text and text area attributes.
 :::

 ::: info